University School of Law and Legal Studies

-University School of Law & Legal Studies is one of the constituent schools of Guru Gobind Singh Indraprastha University.
+University School of Law & Legal Studies (formerly known as Delhi School of Law) is one of the constituent schools of Guru Gobind Singh Indraprastha University.
 Established in 2001, it is an institution dedicated to law and was the first state government law school in Delhi.
-It is constantly rated in the top 15 government law schools in India offering a 5 year course.
-It is also rated in the top 5 law schools in Delhi NCR.
-The acceptance rate of USLLS is incredibly low, given the less number of seats and large number of applicants.
-USLLS was also ranked 1 in the National Institutional Ranking Framework, Ministry of Education, Government of India (law category).
+It is constantly rated in the top 15 government law schools in India offering a 5-year course.
+It is also rated in the top five law schools in Delhi NCR.
+The acceptance rate of USLLS is incredibly low, given the fewer seats and large number of applicants.
+USLLS was also ranked 12 in the National Institutional Ranking Framework, Ministry of Education, Government of India (law category).

 History

-Established in 2001 by AKASH DALLA the objective of University School of Law and Legal Studies was to run a Five Year Integrated Professional Law Course and to serve as an institution of advanced legal studies.
+Established in 2001, the objective of University School of Law and Legal Studies was to run a Five Year Integrated Professional Law Course and to serve as an institution of advanced legal studies.
 It was the first University Law School established in the vicinity of the Supreme Court, Delhi High Court, various subordinate courts, commissions, tribunals and various monitoring offices of national and international voluntary organizations.

-Earlier located at Kashmere Gate, the college shifted to new 65 acre Dwarka campus and now has state of the art infrastructure shared by other colleges inside the main campus of the University.
+Earlier located at Kashmere Gate, the college shifted to new 65 acre Dwarka campus and now has state of the art infrastructure shared by other colleges inside the main campus of the university.

-Programmes Offered
+Programmes offered

 School offers the following programmes, in the field of Law and Legal Studies: